45 Flight Range & Endurance

 The corresponding effects of altitude on the fuel flow characteristics are shown in the figure below.
 Notice that at lower airspeeds, the effects of altitude increase the power required, increasing the fuel flow.
 This outcome is because it can be deduced that at low airspeeds, the power required is dominated by the induced component (see Eq.
 6).
 Again, the points for best endurance (lowest fuel flow) and best range (lowest fuel flow per unit speed or distance) are indicated; these speeds are not constant and depend on the weight and can be calculated using Eqs.
 9 and 13, respectively.

-Representative fuel flow curves for a propeller-driven airplane as a function of airspeed and operating altitude.
+Representative fuel flow curves for a propeller-driven airplane as a function of airspeed and operational altitude.

 Fuel Flow Curves – Jet Airplanes